KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\accounts\routes.py:50`

 **Description**:
-The `reset_accounts_filters` method is likely designed to clear or reset any filters applied to account data within the EeazyCRM application, allowing users to view the complete list of accounts without any filtering constraints.
+The `reset_accounts_filters` method is likely used to clear or reset any filters applied to the accounts in the EeazyCRM application.
+It's not specified who calls this method, but it could be called by any part of the application that needs to clear account filters, such as a user interface or another method.

 ---